E-Saggese/microsoft-365-docs/microsoft-365/compliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification.md

       - Up to 32 columns (fields) per data source
       - Up to 5 columns (fields) marked as searchable

 2. Structure the sensitive data in the .csv file such that the first row includes the names of the fields used for EDM-based classification.
 In your .csv file, you might have field names, such as "ssn", "birthdate", "firstname", "lastname".
-The column header names can't include spaces or underscores.
-For example, the sample .csv file that we use in this article is named *PatientRecords.csv*, and its columns include *PatientID*, *MRN*, *LastName*, *FirstName*, *SSN*, and more.
+The column header names can't include spaces and must only include alphanumeric characters (a-z A-Z 0-9).
+For example, the .csv file that we use in this article is named *PatientRecords.csv*, and its columns include *PatientID*, *MRN*, *LastName*, *FirstName*, *SSN*, and more.

 #### Define the schema for your database of sensitive information